 We will elect to treat each REMIC Pool as a real estate mortgage investment conduit ("REMIC") under the Internal Revenue Code of 1986 (the "Code").
-"Regular Classes" constitute "regular interests" in their related REMIC Pools and each "Residual"
+"Regular Classes" constitute "regular interests" in their related REMIC Pools and each "Residual Class" constitutes the "residual interest" in its related REMIC Pool.

 In general, Regular Classes are taxed as debt instruments, but Residual Classes are not.
 Special tax rules apply to Residual Classes.
 These rules often impose tax liabilities on Residual Classes that exceed any payments they receive.
-You should consult your tax advisor before purchasing a Residual Class.
+You should not purchase a Residual Class before consulting your tax advisor.